berlinplan/berlinplan.github.io/readme.md

 > <sub> write a book on inequality, publish it on Amazon, obtain 5-star reviews (each ~4€ in Telegram: "Amazon review DE,Amazon Produkttester, Amazon De tester 2") make it bestseller due to The Matthew Effect, which describes a social pattern characterized by initial advantages that lead to subsequent advantages, resulting in an increasing gap between those who possess resources and those who lack them.
 (141) </sub>

-##  blocking streets and increase polarization solve environmental crisis?

-> block the streets and making Video for Instagram, or fight to get Positions in political Power, will solve Environmental Problems ?

-or
-> <sub> Would granting voting power to marginalized groups such as children & 3rd-world countries, lead to equality? (as former slaves in the US) </sub>

-> <sub> Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection? </sub>

-## e-cars: benefiting the environment While leading to inequality in World?
+## e-cars: good for environment While leading to inequality in World?

 > Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors. e-cars require ten times as many chips as petrol or diesel.
 Technology producers prioritize profit, leading to poorer countries importing the technology.
 This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.(139,140)